devlongs/devlongs/README.md

 ## Hello
-I am a software engineer with specialization in blockchain protocol engineering, backend development, and smart contract engineering.
+I like building software using Go and Rust, especially writing code for go-ethereum.
 I enjoy being hands-on with development and generally getting things done.